Build a Balanced Lunch

 It’s almost time to send the kids back to school, and that means it’s time to start thinking about what to pack for lunch!
 Although I don’t have kids yet, I pack lunch daily for me and my husband, and I am always trying to come up with new, creative ideas to keep lunch interesting and provide us with the healthy nutrients our bodies need to finish out the day strong.

-When it comes to building a balanced lunch, remember to include at least four of the five food groups – lean protein, whole grains, vegetables, fruits and dairy.
-The Dietary Guidelines for Americans (DGA) note that three-fourths of the population do not meet the recommended intake for vegetables, fruits and dairy, so I always try to be sure and include these three groups.
+When it comes to building a balanced lunch, remember to include at least four of the five food groups: lean protein, whole grains, vegetables, fruits, and the health benefits of dairy.
+The Dietary Guidelines for Americans (DGA) note that three-fourths of the population do not meet the recommended intake for vegetables, fruits, and dairy, so I always try to be sure and include these three groups.
 The DGA also recommend that children ages nine and older consume three servings of calcium-rich dairy foods every day to maintain bone health.
-Convenient packable dairy options include single-serving low-fat milk boxes, yogurt cups and string cheese.
+Convenient packable dairy options include single-serving low-fat milk boxes, yogurt cups, and string cheese.

 Check out these balanced lunches featuring all five food groups:

 - PB&J Wafflewich with string cheese and baby carrots: Toast two frozen whole grain waffles, and make a sandwich with nut butter and sliced fresh strawberries.
 Be sure to pack with a serving of string cheese and baby carrots to round out the meal.

 - Make-Ahead Pasta Salad: Mix up cooked whole grain farfalle or rotini pasta, cannellini beans, halved cherry tomatoes, chunks of mozzarella cheese and balsamic vinaigrette.
 Add sliced fresh basil if you’re feeling fancy, and pack with fresh fruit.